shazahmad/computePlusPlus/lab1_app_introduction_performance_estimation.md

  Video Processing Rate = (1/Kernel Latency) = 144  FPS
 ```

-Given these performance numbers and architecture selection or implementation details next lab will show how we can embark on the design of kernel hardware and finally end up with an accelerated application that provides a performance that is very close to the estimates.
+Given these performance numbers and architecture selection or implementation details, the next lab will show how we can embark on the design of kernel hardware and finally end up with an accelerated application that provides a performance that is very close to the estimates.

-In this lab you learnt about:
+In this lab you have learned about:
 - Basics of convolution filter
-- Profiled the performance of software only implementation
+- Profiled the performance of a software-only implementation
 - Estimated the performance and requirements for hardware implementation

 ---------------------------------------